 Using Block #1 again to finish up the border

 Border outline complete

-Moving on to blocks to fill in the color – Block #3: Orange.
-In the photograph it looks Gold, but will turn to Orange as it dries.
+Moving on to blocks to fill in the color –Block #3: Orange.
+In the photograph it looks gold, but it will turn to orange as it dries.

 Block #4: color – Orange.
 The main part of the border.